Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: To Beyond

 \subsection{Patchwork Spaces}

-The distance zeta function does not need the space to necessarily be an Ahlfors space.
+The definition of the distance zeta function does not require the space to necessarily be an Ahlfors space.
 All that is needed is a metric measure space with an appropriate idea of ``ambient dimension'', or alternatively of the co-dimension, as well as a generalization of Minkowski dimension.
 In this section we attempt to loosen the restriction on the space in order to understand how the theory should be generalized in order to still give relevant geometric information.

 To begin, we define a new type of space, more general than Ahlfors spaces:

 \begin{definition} A space $X$ is of {\bf Ahlfors-type between dimensions $D_1$ and $D_2$} (here on, {\bf $A(D_1,D_2)$-type}) if it has both a metric $d$ and a measure $\mu$ and there exists $K>0$ such that for all $x\in X, 0<r\leq\text{diam}X$. \end{definition}